-If you have tried to install Windows 10 on an older setup that runs on AMD 740G chipset (which integrates ATI Radeon 2100 graphic chip), you might have run into the issue that Windows 10 is unable to locate proper drivers for this hardware; which makes them use their generic graphics adapter driver that is only able to run 1024×768 on this chip and not a pixel more.
+If you have tried to install Windows 10 on an older setup that runs on AMD 740G chipset (which integrates ATI Radeon 2100 graphic chip), you might have run into the issue where Windows 10 fails to locate proper drivers for this hardware; and it uses generic graphics adapter driver instead which is only able to run 1024×768 on this chip and not a pixel more.

 For future reference, I am saving them here since I have a full office of PCs running on this chipset that I am slowly migrating to a fresh install of Windows 10, because well… after running a Windows 7 instances for almost a decade, it’s time. :D

 This was tested and works on:

 * Gigabyte GA-MA74GM-S2, rev. 3.0 (HW ID is

 Frankly, I don’t remember the exact source for these drivers, but they are from the MSI website, downloaded as Windows 7 chipset drivers for a random MSI motherboard with 740G, so you can try to re-find them if you don’t trust this unknown blog with bunch of articles written in weird language running on basic WordPress.
 Though it does look more trustworthy than

 www.download-every-single-driver-in-the-world.com, doesn’t it?
 No, seriously, I will try to eventually cite the proper source.